 Keep your bike well maintained – a clean, well-lubricated drivetrain will help you to ride faster because mechanical drag will be reduced.
 A clean frame and wheels also have an aerodynamic and psychological advantage over a filthy one.
 A well maintained bike is also less likely to develop a mechanical issue miles from home.

-Ride with other people who are faster than you.
-Even Triathlon’s Double Olympic Medalists, the Brownlee brothers do it!
-(Pic above, training with top elite & professional cyclists) As well as getting used to riding at higher speeds, group rides are also a great place to develop bunch riding skills as well as general road riding ability.
+Ride with other people who are faster than you, it might be unpleasant at the time, but it will make you faster.
+As well as getting used to riding at higher speeds, group rides are also a great place to develop bunch riding skills as well as general road riding ability.
 Also great for making new friends and finding new routes.

-Train using a cycle computer.
-A newer GPS based or an old school computer will record key aspects of your ride such as distance, speed and average speed over any given route.
+Train using a GPS cycle computer.
+A newer GPS based head unit (computer) will record key data from your ride such as distance, speed, power, calories, VAM and average speed over any given route.
 This makes training results more measurable and more specific.
 GPS based devices which can be uploaded to websites such as Strava bring another dimension to your training.
 Be warned though, Strava can become addictive.
 Join the Merlin Strava Club here.

 Keep it Light

 Take the bare minimum which you could realistically need on your ride.
 For example, If you are only out riding for an hour, you might not need to carry two water bottles, 3 energy bars, a tool kit and 3 spare tubes.
 Reducing the stuff you carry both reduces weight and makes your clothing fit better, losing the unsightly bulge in your jersey / jacket pocket.